ajporterfield/anycable/README.md

 Inside the Rails console, you can interact with your Rails application and test your WebSocket-related code.

-ActionCable.server.broadcast "my_messages", message: "Hello from Rails console!"
+ ActionCable.server.broadcast "my_messages", { message: "hi there!!!!!!!" }.to_json

 After executing the code in the Rails console, check your browser console for any new WebSocket messages received.
 You should see the new message created in the Rails console being received by the WebSocket connection in the browser console.